 If you can't get resolution yourself no matter how high up in the company you go, you can always get trucker legal help.
 Share a copy of the signed delivery receipt with your attorney.
 This is your proof of your delivery.
 Your attorney will take it from there.

 If you have no receipt, it's your word against their word.
 Written documentation is always the best proof.
-No truck abandonment charges!
+Let there be no truck abandonment charges!

 Although it will likely do little good from the standpoint of clearing your name, you can also speak out about your experience online, perhaps on a truckers forum.

 Money saving tip: Know your trucking company's policy regarding turning in a truck.
-If your company does not have a truck return form (usually a checklist), create one and insist that it be signed.
+If your company does not have a truck return form (usually a checklist), create one (or use ours, linked above) and insist that it be signed.

-Take a little bit of time to clean your truck inside.
-You can sweep the floor, run a hand held vacuum cleaner where needed, and use baby wipes to clean the dusty areas.
+Take at least a little bit of time to clean your truck inside.
+You can sweep the floor, run a handheld vacuum cleaner where needed, and use baby wipes to clean the dusty areas.
 Take the time to leave it in the shape that you would want the truck to be in if it was just being issued to you.

 Make sure that the turn-in form accurately represents the state of the truck when you turn it in.
 When we were getting ready to leave Swift, the person who filled out the form generically assigned the truck as "dirty" inside.
 Oh no!
 We had cleaned it thoroughly.
 In fact, we left it cleaner inside than when the truck had first been issued to us.
-So we got him to change that to "clean" before we would sign off on the form.
+So we challenged him to look inside the truck and see that it was clean.
+We required him to change the truck's condition to "clean" before we would sign off on the form.